silverbulletmd/silverbullet/website/🔌 Github.md

 Then run the `Plugs: Update` command and off you go!

 ## Configuration
-This step is optional for anything but the `gh-notification` source, but without it you may be rate limited by the Github API,

 To configure, add a `githubToken` key to your `SECRETS` page, this should be a [personal access token](https://github.com/settings/tokens):

         ```yaml